MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - M365-modern-desktop
 ---

-# Choose how to deliver updates for Microsoft 365 Apps for enterprise
+# Best practices from the field: Choose how to deliver updates for Microsoft 365 Apps for enterprise

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.